R.I.P. Official Biography on Marty Ingels

 Marty’s film career began in 1961 when he appeared as Pinhead in Armored Command.
 Other film credits, include: The Horizontal Lietenant, Wild and Wonderful, The Busy Bodies, A Guide for the Married Man, For Singles Only, The Picasso Summer, If It’s Tuesday This Must Be Belgium, How to Seduce a Woman, Linda Lovelace for President, Instant Karma, The Opposite Sex and How to Live With Them, Round Numbers, Kartenspieler, Chasing Robert, Wednesday Again, Parasomnia, A Strange Brand of Happy, Bruce the Challenge, Forgiven This Gun4Hire, and Promoted.

-Marty has been married to Academy Award Winner Shirley Jones since 1977.
-The two have been appearing in the J Cast Productions' stage production of A.R.
+Marty was married to Academy Award Winner Shirley Jones since 1977.
+The two of them appeared in the J Cast Productions' stage production of A.R.
 Gurney’s Love Letters since 1996.
 In 1990, Marty and Shirley released an autobiography about their quirky marriage titled Shirley & Marty: An Unlikely Love Story.

 Love Letters video Tribute